 To meet our mission, vision, and values, WSP seeks skilled subject matter experts to develop and lead new continuing education program.
-We offer a variety of programming - online and face-to-face - for members, non-members, and our community.
+We offer a variety of programming - online and face-to-face - for members and our community.

-If you are interested in proposing a new continuing education program, read below.
-You'll find information on how to turn your ideas into quality continuing education programming here at WSP.
+If you are interested in proposing a new continuing education program, read our submission guidelines.
+Then read our submission tips and check out CE Resources and CE Provider Manuals to help turn your ideas into a quality CE program at WSP.

 Contact us at firstname.lastname@example.org.